Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

-# Excel Automation Add-In with Installer
+# Excel Automation Add-In with Installer in VB.Net
-Excel Automation Add-In with Installer in vb.net
+Excel Automation Add-In with Installer in VB.Net

 Excel User-Defined Functions (UDFs) as developed in VB.Net have been around for many years, an early example of which is published here - http://www.cpearson.com/Excel/CreatingNETFunctionLib.aspx